devananda/nova/nova/virt/baremetal/doc/tilera-bm-installation.rst

 Packages
 ========

 * This procedure is for RHEL.
-Reading 'tilera-bm-instance-creation.txt' may make this document easy to understand.
+Reading 'tilera-bm-instance-creation.rst' may make this document easy to understand.

 * TFTP, NFS, EXPECT, and Telnet installation::